mitchellurgero/jsondatabase/README.md

 Install
 =========

-Either git clone this repository, or use `composer install mitchellurgero/jsondatabase` to install via composer.
+Either git clone this repository, or use `composer require mitchellurgero/jsondatabase` to install via composer.